The case for a headless content management system is compelling: Next-gen digital experiences are coming to the...

 Feeding the fan frenzy

-For example, the NBA's Miami Heat needs to drive new content to their game channels.
+For example, the NBA's Miami Heat needs to drive content to their game channels.
 Time is of the essence, and the team's marketers make frequent content updates.
-They are continually launching new events, promotions and campaigns, and they rely on a repository of record to centralize content production.
+They are continually launching events, promotions and campaigns, and they rely on a repository of record to centralize content production.

 With Contentstack, marketers have the flexibility to rapidly add new photos, product descriptions, game statistics, and short articles that fans can access on their mobile apps or PCs.
 Of course, what fans view and experience depends on where they are and what they're doing -- digital experiences produced by the apps themselves.